Scaling Down Deep Learning with MNIST-1D: Discussion

 \section{Discussion}

+\paragraph{When to scale.} This paper is not an argument against large-scale machine learning research.
+That research has proven its worth and has come to represent one of the most exciting aspects of the ML research ecosystem.
+Rather, we wish to \emph{promote} small-scale machine learning research.
+Neural networks do not have problems with scaling or performance --- but they do have problems with interpretability, reproducibility, and training speed.
+We see carefully-controlled, small-scale experiments as a great way to address these problems.

+In fact, small-scale research is complimentary to large-scale research.
+As in biology, where fruit fly genetics helped guide the Human Genome Project, we believe that small-scale research should always have an eye on how to successfully scale.
+For example, several of the findings reported in this paper are at the point where they could be investigated at scale.
+It would be interesting to show that large-scale lottery tickets also learn spatial inductive biases and feature local connectivity.
+It would also be interesting to try metalearning an activation function on a larger model in order to find an activation that can outperform ReLU and Swish in practical deep learning systems.

+\paragraph{Understanding vs. performance.} There has been some debate over the relative value of understanding neural nets versus increasing their performance.
+Some researchers contend that a high-performing algorithm need not be interpretable as long as it saves lives or produces economic value.
+Others argue that hard-to-interpret deep learning models should not be deployed in sensitive real-world contexts until we understand them better.
+Both arguments have merit.
+However, we believe that the process of identifying things we do not understand about large-scale neural networks, reproducing them in toy settings like MNIST-1D, and then performing careful ablation studies to isolate their causal mechanisms is likely to improve both performance and interpretability in the long run.

+\paragraph{Reducing environmental impact.} There is hope that deep learning will have positive environmental applications \cite{loehle1987applying, rolnick2019tackling}.
+This may be true in the long run, but so far, artificial intelligence has done little to solve environmental problems.
+Deep learning models do, however, require massive amounts of electricity to train and deploy \cite{strubell2019energy}.
+Running experiments on smaller datasets --- and waiting to scale until one has a solid grasp of the phenomena involved --- is a good way to reduce the electricity costs and environmental impact of this research.

-There is a counterintuitive possibility that in order to explore the limits of how large we can scale neural networks, we may need to explore the limits of how small we can scale them first.
-Scaling models and datasets downward in a way that preserves the nuances of their behaviors at scale will allow researchers to iterate quickly on fundamental and creative ideas.
-This fast iteration cycle is the best way of obtaining insights about how to incorporate progressively more complex inductive biases into our models.
-We can then transfer these inductive biases across spatial scales in order to dramatically improve the sample efficiency and generalization properties of large-scale models.
-We see the humble MNIST-1D dataset as a first step in that direction.
+\paragraph{The scaling down manifesto.} We would like to provocatively suggest that in order to explore the limits of how large we can scale neural networks, we may need to explore the limits of how small we can scale them first.
+Scaling models and datasets down in a way that preserves the nuances of their behaviors will allow researchers to iterate more quickly on fundamental and creative ideas.
+This fast iteration cycle is the best way to obtain insights on how to incorporate progressively more complex inductive biases into our models.
+We can then transfer these inductive biases across scales in order to dramatically improve the sample efficiency and generalization of large models.
+The MNIST-1D dataset is a first step in that direction.